Marcus Fernando: Political career

-At the age of 43 he resigned from the medical service to take up a career in business and politics.
+At the age of 43, he resigned from the medical service to take up a career in business and politics.
 He contested unsuccessfully for the newly created seat (proposed by Sir James Peiris) in the 1911 legislative council election losing to the conservative, but well known retired government servant, Sir Ponnambalam Ramanathan, but subsequently served on both the Executive Council and Legislative Councils.
 Fernando's manifesto had proposed a progressive programme towards industrialisation.
 He supported the Donoughmore Constitution enabling general elections with adult universal suffrage and was largely responsible for devising wider representation to the Northern Tamils and Eastern Muslims.
 Fernando was a former proprietor of The Ceylon Independent, when the editorial staff included Noel Gratiaen and Manicasothy Saravanamuttu.

 In 1931 the State Mortgage Bank of Ceylon (the first state-owned bank) was established with Sir Marcus Fernando as its chairman.
 He also assisted to create the Bank of Ceylon.

 He, along with Sir James Peiris and Sir Ponnambalam Arunachalam, were instrumental in the creation of the University of Ceylon.
-He was made a Knight Batchelor in 1923 (New Year Honours List).
-In 1929 he co-founded the Rotary Club of Colombo.
+He was made a Knight Batchelor in the 1923 New Year Honours.
+In 1929, he co-founded the Rotary Club of Colombo.